| We

 are more variable in thickness and can go from 20

-you have particular needs.
+if you have particular needs.
+These are the

 most popular antler pieces we sell and will make